-They will need yearly VEWT (venezuelan, eastern, western encephalitis and tetanus) West Nile and rabies vaccinations.
-We also give influenza and rhino vaccinations.
+They will need yearly VEWT (venezuelan, eastern, western encephalitis and tetanus), influenza, West Nile and rabies vaccinations.
 This list is for our area of Texas, so check with your vet to see if there are any other vaccinations that might be needed for your area of the country.

 Donkeys need their hooves trimmed every 2 - 4 months, depending on growth and the type terrain you have.
 We have lots of rock in our area, so their hooves don't need trimmed quite as often.
 Your farrier should be knowledgeable of his trade and gentle with your animals.
 NEVER let a farrier tell you they need to put an animal on the ground to trim hoofs.
 NEVER let anyone pull on or twist the donkey's ear for control.
 They can permanently damage delicate nerves.
 Donkey hooves are trimmed differently than horse hooves, so make sure your farrier is aware of how the hooves should be trimmed.

 Very important - Donkeys need to be wormed every 2 - 3 months.
 Check with your vet for the best schedule of wormers for your area.
-During the warm months, we use ivermectin or Equimax every 2 months - during the cooler months we sometimes rotate to another type wormer, usually every 3 months.
+During the warm months, we use ivermectin or Equimax - during the cooler months we sometimes rotate to another type wormer.

 Teeth should be checked by an equine dentist or a qualified vet every year or two if possible.
 They can develop sharp points on their teeth which can make sores in their mouths, making it difficult to eat.
 If you know your donkey's habits and usual behavior, you'll notice if there appears to be a problem with their eating and apparent comfort.
 You might also notice a drop in their weight and condition.